 Given the title, we’d guess they’re probably right about that, and things won’t turn out well.
 The cameras are set to start rolling next month.
 Palmer will be dealing with paranormal activity this August as horror thriller Lights Out arrives on the 15th.
 She’s also worked on Mel Gibson’s latest film, Hacksaw Ridge.

-On May 5, Teresa attended the Bottega Veneta Maison Grand Opening in Beverly Hills.
-I have added two high-quality photos of this event in our gallery:
+On may 05, Teresa attended the Bottega Veneta Maison Grand Opening in Beverly Hills.
+I have added 3 photos of this event in our gallery:

 It’s been a good year for Teresa Palmer.
 Earlier this year, she proved to be one of the most alluring characters to be wandering around in Terence Malick‘s visionary Knight of Cups, playing a stripper who seduces and travels along with Christian Bale‘s troubled screenwriter to Las Vegas.
 It’s the best work the young actress has done yet, though she proved equally endearing in John Hillcoat‘s enveloping yet problematic Triple 9, where she played the wife of good-cop Casey Affleck as he chased after a gang of high-end bank robbers.
 She also appeared in The Choice, the latest melodramatic tale of tortured romance to be spurred from the work of Nicholas Sparks.
 And mind you, she’s got another three or four films coming out by the end of this year, at least one of which has the chance of Oscar attention.